Silver Springs Parks

 Yellow lines are the Enjoyment Easement recorded on this plat.

-PARKS TIME-LINE AND HISTORY NOTES
+PARKS TIME-LINE NOTES

 1986 - American Savings and Loan Association acquired Parcel “H” through foreclosure due to a default on the loan by InSource, Inc. and Hazelwood, Inc. This parcel was then offered in 1988 to the Silver Springs Homeowners.